Therapy that meets you where you are

 Multiracial & Cultural identity

 Therapy isn’t one-size-fits-all.
-Using CBT, DBT, and ACT, I offer structured, effective support for anxiety, perfectionism, depression, and more—helping you build practical tools and long-term emotional strength.
+Using CBT (including I-CBT), ERP, DBT, and ACT, I offer structured, effective support for anxiety, OCD, perfectionism, depression, and more—helping you build practical tools and long-term emotional strength.

 Evidence-based approaches for meaningful change